GammaGames/kano_wand/README.md

 # Kano Wand
-A way to easily use the Kano Harry Potter Wand with Python
+Easily use the Kano Harry Potter Wand in Python

+### Demos available at the [kano-wand-demos repo](https://github.com/GammaGames/kano-wand-demos)

+## Usage: